wuyangf7/OPERA/README.md

 * --opera-smr turn on the flag of runing OPERA analysis using the estimated SMR effect rather than estimated joint-SMR effect.
 * --thread-num specifies the number of OpenMP threads for parallel computing.

-## Extract the significant associations and estimate FDR
+## Extract the significant associations and estimate false positive rate and false discovery rate
 > opera --ppa-file myopera.ppa --summary-ppa --prior-pi-file myopera.pi --num-file myopera.num --thresh-HEIDI 0.01 --thresh-PP 0.9 --out myopera
 * --ppa-file reads the PPA and HEIDI results estimated from the stage 2 analysis.
 * --prior-pi-file reads the prior probabilities estimated from the stage 1 analysis (i.e., the posterior Mean from stage 1 analysis).